stwunsch/gr-nacl/README.md

 GNU Radio module for data encryption using NaCl library

 **Features**
-The gr-nacl module for GNU Radio provides functionality from the NaCl library implemented with the fork libsodium.
+The gr-nacl module for GNU Radio provides functionality from the NaCl crypto library implemented with the fork libsodium (see section 'Dependencies' for more information).
 This contains public-key and secret-key encryption.
 The difference is explained, e.g., on Wikipedia [0].
 The implementation is based on encryption of messages, which are passed in GNU Radio via the message system.
 Check out the GNU Radio documentation for further information [1].
 Furthermore, a byte stream encryption method via tagged streams is implemented.

 The functionality can be tested with the example flowgraphs for GNU Radio Companion at the subfolder examples/ or directly with the provided test-cases for ctest.